Functions: Utils¶

 Parameters

-: target as specified in a Bitcoin block header.
+target: target as specified in a Bitcoin block header.

 Returns

-: difficulty calculated from giventarget
+difficulty: difficulty calculated from giventarget.

 Function Sequence¶